TYPO3-extensions/sphinx/Documentation/ChangeLog/Index.rst

 =======  ======================================================
 Version  Changes
 =======  ======================================================
+0.6.0    - Compatibility with MS Windows
+         - Support for external documentation
 0.5.0    - Render extension manuals as HTML, JSON or PDF
          - Sphinx documentation editor
 0.4.0    - Scripts to use the local Sphinx environment from the command line